 Contact Isobel Shorrock on isobeljshorrock@gmail.com or 07931770238.

-Speed Watch is now run by a central police unit.
+Community Speed Watch is run by a central police unit.
 All our data is collected and analysed by them.
-We now have our own speed gun, high viz jackets and road signs so we can be out there whenever volunteers are available.
+We have our own 'speed gun', high viz. jackets and road signs so we can be out there whenever volunteers are available.

 An initial speeding offence invokes a letter from the police.
 If someone is caught speeding for a second time anywhere in the police surveillance area, which covers a number of local villages, they receive a stronger letter and a third time triggers a visit from the police.